Chicken inasal: Origin

 One of the earliest documentations of chicken inasal was by Felix Laureano in his photo book, Recuerdos de Filipinas, which describes the daily lives and culture of Iloilo and Panay.
 The book published in 1895 in Madrid, Spain, listed inihao nga manuc as one of the items sold in the photo of a Calenderia, a store that sells food.
-Inihao nga manuc was described as pollo asado, Spanish for grilled or roasted chicken, which is now popularly known as chicken inasal.
+Inihao nga manuc (Inihaw nga manok) was described as pollo asado, Spanish for grilled or roasted chicken, which is now popularly known as chicken inasal.

 Banoy Velez from Oton, Iloilo, who started Velez Inasal, claimed to have introduced chicken inasal in Bacolod in 1946.
 The chicken inasal became widely popular in the 1970s on Bacolod's Cuadra Street (Chicken Alley).